85% of PPC firms charge between $50-$200 per hour. 50.97% have a retainer minimum between $1,000-$3,000 per month.

 On an annual spend of $180,000 ($15,000 per month), if you make $500,000 your ROAS is 2.7.
 That is a pretty average ROAS.

 Your ROI though will be 2.34 with a $33,000 per year agency and 1.97 with a full-time PPC manager at $72,844 per year.

-While ROI and ROAS are just directional numbers, what matters is if the channel can be first break-even and then profitable and then scaled, knowing the difference between them and using them as a proxy for overall channel performance is imperative.
+While ROI and ROAS are just directional numbers, what matters is if the channel provides break-even (at least) revenue.

 Drive results for your marketing needs with the Credo network.
 Get started today (it's free and there is no obligation)!